hanwenzhang123/fullstack-note/01-note/README.md

 - same, just the different way to put in the parameter: call => comma; apply => array
 - directly triggers itself, call it right now, unlike bind, not yet to call

-#### "this" keyword
-- refers to the object that the function is a property of.
-- the value will always depend on the object that is invoking the function.
+#### this in functions

-the key word "this" behaves differently in arrow functions compared to a regular function.
+- "this" behaves differently in arrow functions compared to a regular function.
-- "this" in function, this belongs to function, it binds its own value, like person.fullName(), "this" refers to the left to the '.'
+- `this` in `regular function`, `this` belongs to function, it binds its own value, like person.fullName(), "this" refers to the left to the '.'
-- "this" in arrow function, "this" DOES NOT belong to arrFunc, it is outside of the function, arrow functions don't bind their own this value
+- `this` in `arrow function`, `this` DOES NOT belong to arrFunc, it is outside of the function, arrow functions don't bind their own this value

+#### this examples
 ```js
 //1. this IN method, this -> object owner
 const person = {